Mental exhaustion isn’tCONTACT just about stress. Because it can affect physical wellbeing, mental stress can cause feelings of physical exhaustion.

 Seeking medical assistance for mental exhaustion is common.
 And many therapists work alongside patients to help develop healthy coping mechanisms.
 It’s also common for doctors to assist with treatments such as antidepressants or anti-anxiety medications where they are needed.
 If you are feeling exhausted mentally and if you are feeling more anxious or your mood is persistently low, please seek medical advice.
 This blog’s purpose is a discussion point and is no substitute for treatment that will help you better manage your feelings of exhaustion or overwhelm.

 Craig is open to Discovery Calls if you’d like to know more about the work Business Mental Wellbeing does to help people-focussed organisations better support their staff.
-Book your time here.
+Drop us a DAM on social media or use the form on this page to book your time here.